American Chemical Society (ACS) Chemistry Placement Test for entrance to CHM/CHL 181 General Chemistry I

-To improve student success in CHM/CHL 181 General Chemistry I, the Department will be using a placement test developed by the American Chemical Society (ACS).
-The ACS chemistry placement test score and evaluation of mathematics background will help students assess if they will have adequate background to begin CHM/CHL 181 or if they should enroll in CHM 099 Basic Chemistry to review essential concepts and ensure a solid foundation for future success in general chemistry.
+To improve student success in CHM/CHL 181 General Chemistry I, the department will be using a placement test developed by the ACS.
+The ACS Chemistry Placement Test score and evaluation of mathematics background will help students assess if they will have adequate background to begin CHM/CHL 181 or if they should enroll in CHM 130 and CHL 130 Introductory General Chemistry and Introductory General Chemistry Laboratory to review essential concepts and ensure a solid foundation for future success in general chemistry.

 The ACS chemistry placement test score will be used, either alone or with a high school transcript or college transcript, when available.
-If the student does not have a sufficient chemistry placement test score (see the downloadable grid [PDF]), then it is recommended that the student enroll in CHM 099.
+If the student does not have a sufficient chemistry placement test score, then it is recommended that the student enroll in CHM 130 and CHL 130 Introductory General Chemistry and Introductory General Chemistry Laboratory.
 A student may take the chemistry placement test only once per semester.

-The placement test may be taken in the Academic Support Center (ASC) prior to the start of the semester and preferably when you register for the CHM/CHL 181 course.
+Please first meet with your advisor to discuss registering for CHM/CHL 181 and taking the placement test.
+The placement test for 181 must be taken in the Academic Support Center (ASC) preferably when registering for the CHM/CHL 181 course, and at least two weeks before the start of the semester.
 While walk-ins can be accommodated, it is best to contact the ASC in advance to schedule a time to take the test.

 The placement test consists of 44 multiple-choice questions; each question has four possible answers.
 Only correct answers are counted, but guessing is discouraged for best assessment of your background knowledge.
 If you have no idea which answer to choose, you should leave the response blank.
 You may use a non-programmable calculator.
 A periodic table will be provided.

 Topics for the questions include, but are not limited to:

 - calculations using scientific notation with a consideration of significant figures

 - interpretation of graphs

 - names and formulas for compounds